 What is the Race to Resilience initative?

-It aims to put people and nature first in pursuit of a resilient world where we don’t just survive climate shocks and stresses but thrive in spite of them.
-The campaign aims to catalyse action by non-state actors that builds the resilience of 4 billion people from vulnerable groups and communities to climate risks, by 2030.
+It aims to put people and nature first in the pursuit of a resilient world, one where we don’t just survive climate shocks and stresses, but we thrive in spite of them.
+The campaign seeks to catalyse action by non-state actors that builds resilience of 4 billion people from vulnerable groups and communities to climate risks, by 2030.

 Race to Resilience criteria